 In case you are wondering whether a penetration test offers any value to your organization, we have to first of all admit that there are two dimensions (stakeholding parties) in answering this question: executives and technical.

 For the executives party, there are two important costs to be calculated: the cost of a data breach and the cost of the mitigation controls.
-As a rule of thumb, if the cost of implementing the security control is lower than the cost of the data breach occured by the absence of the specific control, then the latter shall be implemented.
+As a rule of thumb, if the cost of implementing the security control is lower than the cost of the data breach occurred by the absence of the specific control, then the latter shall be implemented.
 Smart!

 But regarding the data breach, there are numerous factors involved in the cost calculation, such as: